 7.5 Consensus Building Meeting(s)

 Following the assessment and finalization of the report, the next step will focus on building consensus around concrete actions to resolve the conflicts and put in place new ways of addressing the community-protected area relationship.
-To this end, the suggested action is a 2nd Roundtable or workshop, at local or national level as appropriate, to discuss the report and its conclusions and recommendations, and to make decisions on the possible steps that could be taken to resolve conflicts and reconcile the interests of the communities and the protected area at the local level while respecting their rights; and/or to advance national policies and actions for the entire protected area system if that’s considered the appropriate level.
+To this end, the suggested action is a 2nd Roundtable or workshop, at local or national level as appropriate, to discuss the report and its conclusions and recommendations, and to make decisions on the possible steps that could be taken to resolve conflicts; address and redress the effects of historic and current injustices against indigenous peoples in the name of conservation; reconcile the interests of the communities and the protected area at the local level while respecting their rights; and/or to advance national policies and actions for the entire protected area system if that’s considered the appropriate level.

 A tangible, concrete agreement on the steps to be taken and the associated responsibilities is the expected output of this roundtable.
 In some cases more than one meeting and further consultations could be required to arrive at this stage.